-Investigations and inquiries
+Investigations and Inquiries

 You are expected to fully cooperate and ensure that any information you provide is true, clear and complete.
-Prior to taking any action, consult with your HR Business Partner and/or the Legal Department.
+In response to an investigation or inquiry, immediately notify your direct supervisor and the Legal Department prior to taking or promising any action.